Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: The notion of graded pseudo-trace for strongly interlocked -modules in certain settings

 (3) Note that by linearity of trace, we have that $q\frac{d}{dq} \mathrm{tr} (X(q)) = \mathrm{tr} (q\frac{d}{dq}X(q))$, and thus by linearity the same holds for the pseudo-trace.

 Using the notation $o(\omega) = L_0 = L_0^S + L_0^N$, and $o(v)|_{W_\lambda} = o(v)_\lambda$, by linearity, we have

 \end{proof}

 \begin{rem} Note that the symmetry property relies on the fact that $W$ is not just interlocked, but is strongly interlocked.
-Thus this condition is precisely what allows us to dispense with much of the machinery in \cite{Miyamoto2004} using a symmetric linear map defined on the higher level Zhu algebras while maintaining the important properties of the graded pseudo-trace. \end{rem}
+Thus this condition is precisely what allows us to dispense with much of the machinery in \cite{Miyamoto2004} using a symmetric linear map defined on the higher level Zhu algebras while maintaining the important properties of the graded pseudo-trace in the strongly interlocked setting when they are well defined. \end{rem}

 Linearity, symmetry, and the logarithmic derivative property, along with the property